gnosis/opt-in-out-cookie-banner/README.md

 cookiesPolicyLink='/cookiesPolicy.html'
 ```

 `APP_ID` - Google Analytics Application identifier
-`acceptedCookieExpiration` - Represents for how many __days__ user's preference for using cookies is saved.
+`acceptedCookieExpiration` - Represents for how many __days__ user's preference for using cookies is saved
 `disabledCookieExpiration` - Almost the same as `acceptedCookieExpiration` but for disabling cookies
 `cookiesPolicyLink` - an absolute link to the cookies policy